 Both the U.S. District Court and the Bankruptcy Court approved the settlement of the class action litigation styled In re Enron Corp.
-Securities Derivative & "ERISA" Litigation, Pamela M. Tittle, et al., v.
+Securities Derivative & "ERISA" Litigation, Pamela M. Tittle, et al, v.
 Enron Corp., et al, Civil Action No. H-01-3913, U.S. District Court for the Southern District of Texas, Houston Division (Tittle Action), and on September 13, 2005, the U.S. District Court entered a Bar Order in the Tittle Action, which specifically bars all claims arising out of that case, including the IBEW grievance proceeding.
 On July 5, 2006, the Oregon Court of Appeals held that the judgment in the Tittle Action precludes the IBEW from pursuing their grievances, therefore rendering the appeal moot.
 As a result, the appeal was dismissed.
-IBEW filed a Petition for Reconsideration on August 23, 2006, the Court of Appeals granted the request and vacated the trial court opinion.
+IBEW filed a Petition for Reconsideration on August 23, 2006, asking that the trial court opinion be vacated instead of dismissed.
+On November 1, 2006, the Court of Appeals granted the request and vacated the trial court opinion.
 On December 21, 2006, the IBEW filed a petition for review with the Oregon Supreme Court, which the Company has opposed.